Burglar Bill: Costume

 The striking simplicity of Bill's burgling outfit – a black mask and cap and a striped shirt – has made Burglar Bill a popular party or Halloween costume choice.

 Buckingham Palace

 Burglar Bill, played by Bradley Walsh, put in an appearance at the Children's Party at the Palace, a celebration of British children's literature held in Buckingham Palace Garden in 2006 in honour of the Queen's 80th birthday.

 Another Burglar Bill

 Burglar Bill was a mock recitation piece written by F. Anstey for the satirical magazine Punch, or the London Charivari.
 With some other pieces it was published in 1888 as Burglar Bill, and other pieces for the young reciter.
 The piece tells the story of a burglar interrupted in his work by a lisping little girl who asks him to force open the stuck door of her doll's house.
 Moved by her friendliness, he does this, forgetting about the jewels he has come to steal, and is rewarded with a damson tartlet before escaping.

+In popular culture

+The Kansas City, Missouri band "Pewep in the Formats" adapted Burglar Bill into a song on their album "The White Waterfalls of Oblivion."